kinson2/kinson2.github.io/_posts/2025-08-12-nytimes-article.md

 ---
 layout: post
-title: "New York Times Wrote About Our Work"
+title: "The New York Times Wrote About Our Work"
 author: "Christopher Kinson"
 categories: research
 tags: [ds, research]